 It only takes about 10 minutes and is easy to do if you have your Tax File Number on hand.
 It's done online (through Internet Banking) so it can be completed anytime, anywhere.
-Or you can call the BT Customer Contact Centre on 1300 653 553 to apply over the phone.
+Or you can call BT Customer Relations on 1300 653 553 to apply over the phone.

 It’s not compulsory to provide your TFN, however by having your TFN, we can accept personal after tax contributions into your account, and ensure you don’t pay more tax than you otherwise would on your contributions and the payments you receive from your BT Super for Life account.
 Where a personal contribution has been made in respect of insurance cover, and we are obliged to return the contribution, then your insurance cover will automatically lapse without further notification to you.
 It may also be more difficult to find or consolidate your superannuation benefits in the future.
 These consequences may change in the future.

 You can quote your tax file number online by amending your personal details on your BT Super for Life account accessed through Internet Banking.

 BT Financial Group is part of the Westpac group of companies - one of Australia's largest financial organisations.
 Through this relationship, we are able to offer our investors the convenience of applying for and accessing the BT Super for Life product via a retail online banking portal - which means you can view your superannuation account balance, top-up your account, view your transaction history and fund performance all at the click of a button.